apify/actor-whitepaper/pages/ACTOR_FILE.md

   // to get started and be kept alive by the system to handle incoming HTTP REST requests by the Actor's web server.
   "usesStandbyMode": true,

-  // A meta object enabling implementations to pass arbitrary additional properties "meta": {
+  // A metadata object enabling implementations to pass arbitrary additional properties "labels": {
     "something": "bla bla"
   },